Millhouse32/Programming-Patterns/Lab7-UpdatingHashContainerImplementation/README.md

 the functions you implemented.

 ## Credits
-Work Completed by Nicholas Miller
+Work completed by Nicholas Miller

 ## Usage
 - **make** builds the program using `clang++ -std=c++11 testHashmap.cpp -o testHashmap`